Moo Orders Milk

 The Asymmetrical-Distribution-of-Fun-Over-a-Lifetime Theory

 So, I figure that I spend about a quarter of my waking time either doing the laundry or folding the laundry.
-This, and walking the dog, or letting the dog out so he can write is “autograph” on nature.
+This, and walking the dog, or letting the dog out so he can write his “autograph” on nature.
 Life is largely composed of some pretty mundane events.
 Picking up the kid from school.
 Taking the Kid to guitar lessons.
 Taking the Kid to Dance lessons.
 Walking the dog.
 Moving items from point A to point B around the house, so that the forces of chaos and darkness do not completely overwhelm home and hearth.
 We only get so many years on this astonishing planet, and what do we do with ¾ of them?
 Laundry and chauffeuring!
 Which leaves much too little time for drinking and appreciating art.
 I have a theory of this sorry state of affairs.
 I call it the “Asymmetrical-Distribution-of-Fun-Over-a-Lifetime” theory.
 Viz.
 Fun is not evenly distributed throughout our lives.
 Au contraire, it's unequally distributed, over time.
 We do not get to have, for example, the same amount of fun each year.
 Oh no, fun is unevenly distributed, a little bit like WEALTH in the US.
 (One percent of the population owns 37% of the total wealth.
 The next 5% own 25% of all wealth.
 Etc. Etc.) Fun is just like wealth.
 Most of the fun I was slated to have, occurred in 1974 and 1983, (Oh and that time in high schools in 1968.)
 Those were huge fun years.
 The other years are just deficit fun years.
 Whopee!

 Monday, February 12, 2007